Parham-Saravani/vertex-store/README.md

 Vertex Store is a full-stack e-commerce application developed to practice real-world web development concepts.

-The project includes a complete shopping experience with product browsing, filtering, searching, sorting, authentication, order management, user dashboard and admin dashboard.
+The project includes a complete shopping experience with product browsing, filtering, searching, sorting, authentication, order management, user dashboard, and admin dashboard.

-The frontend is built using Vanilla JavaScript and Tailwind CSS, while the backend uses Express.js, MongoDB and JWT Authentication.
+The frontend is built using Vanilla JavaScript and Tailwind CSS, while the backend uses Express.js, MongoDB, and JWT Authentication.

 ---